- Hits: 6733

 Teigh Mor Ó Ceallaigh King of Ui Maine*. d.
 Battle of Clontarf, April 1014.

 His sister ?
-Ni Ceallaigh m.
-Brian ‘Boru” High King of Ireland.
+Ni Ceallaigh was the third wife of Brian ‘Boru” High King of Ireland.
 Brian had many wives.

 Donal Mor Ó Ceallaigh, King of Ui

 Connor Mor Ó Ceallaigh, 1201 - 1268.

 Donagh Ó Ceallaigh, 1297 - 1307, King

 King of Ui Maine. m.
 Princess Finola Ó

 Brian Ó Ceallaigh d.
 1393.
 ‘Tanist of Ui Maine’.